KdotJPG/NoisePosti.ng/_posts/2021-03-13-Fast-Biome-Blending-Without-Squareness.md

 title: Fast Biome Blending, Without Squareness
 image: /assets/images/fast-biome-blending-without-squareness/title.png
 ---
-Many games that feature procedurally generated worlds, divide the worlds into individual biomes.
+Many games that feature procedurally generated worlds divide the worlds into individual biomes.
 The biomes often have separate terrain or features, which need to be blended smoothly at the borders.
 Most of the common or intuitive solutions suffer one of two shortcomings: they're slow, or they have visible grid patterns.
 In this post, I will demonstrate a method which avoids the latter with a much better tradeoff in the former.
 The method involves two main components: Voronoi-noise-style data point distribution, and normalized sparse convolution.

 ### Defining the Output

 To implement effective biome blending, there is certain data I want to produce at each point in the world.
 To make the blending portable to a wide variety of scenarios, the idea is to produce weight values that correspond to the contribution each biome makes at a particular coordinate.
 For example, the blender might output weights `{Forest: 0.6, Plains: 0.4}` somewhere inside the transition zone between the two biomes.
 If our goal is to compute terrain height, then we can add together the weighted biome heights as follows: `Forest.GetHeight(...) * 0.6 + Plains.GetHeight(...) * 0.4`.
 It would also be possible for three (or more) biomes to merge near a corner: `{Forest: 0.55, Plains: 0.24, Mountains: 0.21}`, or to be entirely inside one biome: `{Plains: 1.0}`.

 Importantly, these weights should change gradually throughout the world, so that they do not introduce any jumps (or creases either ideally) into the world generation.
-This way, every border is a smooth ramp between the values each biome would produce on their own.
+This way every border is a smooth ramp between the values each biome would produce on their own.
 The weights should also always add up to one at a given coordinate.
 For a location entirely inside one biome, a weight of one means the biome can decide the terrain features without any unintended rescaling.
 Where biomes mix, this makes sure the ramp doesn't form a bump or a dip if the blended values are extreme.

 <figure class="figure">
     <a href="/assets/images/fast-biome-blending-without-squareness/biome_ramp.png">